brownrl/ecl_mcp/README.md

 4. **Usage Guidance** - Know when to use (and when NOT to use) each component
 5. **Code Examples** - Filter by language, complexity, completeness
 6. **Accessibility First** - WCAG compliance data and implementation notes
-7. **Design Tokens** - Access to design system tokens (colors, spacing, typography)
-8. **Code Generation** - Generate customized components and interactive playgrounds
+7. **Code Generation** - Generate customized components and interactive playgrounds
-9. **Validation Tools** - Check WCAG compliance, code quality, and component conflicts
-10. **Intelligent Responses** - Helpful suggestions when results are empty
+9. **Intelligent Responses** - Helpful suggestions when results are empty
-9. **Component Validation** - Validate HTML/JS against ECL requirements with quality scoring
-10. **Accessibility Checking** - Verify WCAG 2.1 compliance (Level A, AA, AAA)
-11. **Code Analysis** - Detect components, find anti-patterns, check design token usage
-12. **Conflict Detection** - Identify incompatible component combinations

 ## Installation